Quan-Zhou/Fairness-in-Learning-of-LDS/README.md

 ## The structure of scripts:

-- **F1.py** implementation and plotting of Figure 1.
+- F1.py: implementation and plotting of Figure 1.
-- F2.py
+- F2.py: implementation and plotting of Figure 2.
-- F3_ncpol2sdpa.py F3_tssos.py F3_tssos_compas.py F3_sparsity.py
+- F3_ncpol2sdpa.py F3_tssos.py F3_tssos_compas.py F3_sparsity.py: implementation of Figure 3.
-- F4.py
+- F3_plot.ipynb: plotting of Figure 3.
+- F4.py: implementation and plotting of Figure 4.
-- PostProcess_1.py PostProcess_2.py PostProcess_aif360.ipynb
+- PostProcess_1.py PostProcess_2.py PostProcess_aif360.ipynb: implementation of Figure 5-7.
-- PostProcess_plot.ipynb
-- functions.py
+- PostProcess_plot.ipynb: plotting of Figure 5-7.
+- functions.py: functions used for implementation.
-- fairncpop.batch
+- fairncpop.batch: not relevant.